DevoInc/python-ds-connector/README.md

 ## Usage

-`import devodstoolkit as devo`
+`import devodsconnector as devo`

 ## Querying Devo

 ### Creating a Reader object

-To query Devo, create a `Reader` object found in [api.py](https://github.com/devods/devodstoolkit/blob/master/devodstoolkit/api.py)
+To query Devo, create a `Reader` object found in [reader.py](https://github.com/devods/devodsconnector/blob/master/devodsconnector/reader.py)

 Credentials must be specified when creating a Reader object in order to access the data in Devo.
 In addition to credentials, an end point must be specified as well.
 Credentials and end points can be specified in three ways